bleaktwig/yuadrem-wiki/docs/isolas/steldan_isola/politics/statism.md

 * [**Recuperationism**](../recuperationism).
 Statism is not directly opposed to recuperationism, but it is only a secondary focus when poised against the welfare of the individual.
-Most citizens of the islet don't take the doctrine seriously, thinking it an impossible dream.
+Most citizens of the isola don't take the doctrine seriously, thinking it an impossible dream.
 While this mostly remains true today, it gained traction after the previous [ead](../hierarchy) [Nernet](TODO) annouenced the Steldan Debridement Front.
 This front is dedicated to understanding the nix, and ideally venturing into it in the near future.